Serralq/Project-Norn/docs/travels/atri.md

   </figure>
 </div>
 This is the only hill with a view of a lighthouse, so this is most likely the correct place.
-This is above a house but if you come from the left side there is a way to hike up, but there will be a few sections that requires climbing a bit with both hands.
+This is above a house but from the left side there is a way to hike up, but there will be a few sections that requires climbing a bit with both hands.

 ??? note "Additional views"